patriciomase/web-performance-guide/README.md

 ---

-## Hypothetical case 2: Issues are in the backend side:
+## Hypothetical case 2: Issues are in the backend side, lets fix there:
 #### Symptom: The whole page or a block of content is noticeable slow to load or after sending a form with data it takes long time to show some response to the user.
 In the browser's network tab we can see how some XHR requests with data needed to draw the page content are taking more than expected.
 - **Possible cause: database query underperforming** Too many joins, too much historical data, lack of indexes or db instances struggling to write and read at the same time could be the most common causes.